teaching-on-testbeds/k8s-ml/deploy_app/index.md

 ```
 docker run -d -p 32000:5000 node-0:5000/ml-app:0.0.1
 ```

+> **Debugging your service**: if something goes wrong, you can use `docker run -p 32000:5000 node-0:5000/ml-app:0.0.1` to run your service *without* detaching from it, so that you can see output (including error messages).

 (For a model that is very large, it may take a few minutes - even up to 10 minutes - before the container is ready to accept requests.)